lucapodo/llm4vis-index/README.md

 ## LLM4VIS: Difference between the Two Approaches with and without the Wrapper

-# Leveraging Language Models for Data Science: From Pure Text to Executable Code
+### Leveraging Language Models as Data Scientists approaches: From Pure Text to Executable Code

 In the realm of data science, Language Models (LMs) have emerged as powerful tools for various tasks, both as standalone entities and in conjunction with coding environments like Python.
 Here's a brief overview of what can be achieved using LMs in both scenarios: